vboyev-MSFT/defender-docs/defender-xdr/investigate-respond-container-threats.md

 In the [Advanced hunting](advanced-hunting-overview.md) page, you can extend your search for container-related activities using the **CloudProcessEvents** and **CloudAuditEvents** tables.

 The [CloudProcessEvents](advanced-hunting-cloudprocessevents-table.md) table contains information about process events in multi-cloud hosted environments such as Azure Kubernetes Service, Amazon Elastic Kubernetes Service, and Google Kubernetes Engine.

-The [CloudAuditEvents](advanced-hunting-cloudauditevents-table.md) table contains cloud audit events from cloud platforms protected by Microsoft Defender for Cloud.
+On the other hand, the [CloudAuditEvents](advanced-hunting-cloudauditevents-table.md) table contains cloud audit events from cloud platforms protected by Microsoft Defender for Cloud.
 It also contains Kubeaudit logs, which holds information about Kubernetes-related events.

 ## See also